What can earning a High School Equivalency (HSE) diploma do for me?

 - Fast Track Math is a NYS Distance Learning program specifically designed for those who need additional support on passing the TASC Math subtest.
 Instructors send students a packet of work to complete every two weeks.
 Students are also eligible for up to 6 hours a week of tutoring from a certified instructor.
 If you only need to pass the Math subtest to earn your diploma, you do not need to participate in the 2-day Literacy Orientation.
 Instead, contact us to discuss enrollment: Call us at 585-349-9100 or complete an information request form for more information.

 - ACED Scholarship Program.
 Work towards your HSE Diploma and a new career at the same time!
-The Adult Career Education and Diploma Scholarship allows adult students to enroll in a career training program at the same time they are preparing to earn their High School Equivalency (HSE) diploma, allowing them to be ready for a new career faster.
+The Adult Career Education and Diploma Scholarship allows adult students enroll in an HSE program to enroll in a career training program at the same time, allowing them to be ready for a new career faster.
 With this innovative program, students prepare to enter the workplace with highly sought-after skills while at the same time acquiring the necessary reading, writing, and mathematical skills to be workplace-ready.
 Tuition assistance is available for those who qualify.
 Learn more about ACED here.

 How do I start?

-Literacy Orientation is required before joining any program (except Fast Track Math).
+Literacy Orientation is required before joining traditional classes or SMART/GRASP.
 It will include completing some required paperwork, as well as math and reading assessments.
 Program enrollment and instruction will be individualized based on the results of your assessment.
+To register for Fast Track Math or TASC Workshops, call us at 585-349-9100.

 Call (585) 349-9100 or complete an information request form for more information.